Polight/lego/README.md

 Lego is:

-- 👙 Minimalist: ~74~ 61 lines of readable code in its core (non-optimised, uncompressed, no cheating)
+- 👙 Minimalist: ~74~ 61 lines of readable code in its core (non-optimised, uncompressed, no cheating).
 - 🌱 Low dependency: its single third-party is the minimalist [Petit-Dom](https://github.com/yelouafi/petit-dom) which itself has no dependency
 - ♻️ Reactive: updating the state recalculate the Virtual Dom when needed
 - 🚀 fast: using virtual dom through a thin layer makes it close to bare-metal